The Blueprint for Building a $50 Million Hard Money Loan Portfolio

 This stage is about getting your hands dirty.
 You need to understand every part of the operation before you can delegate or automate anything.
 When you only have 25 loans, you KNOW what is happening in every single deal at all times.
 That deep operational knowledge becomes critical later.

-I can still name every loan we did in year one, year two, and year three.
+I remember early on that I was able to name and remember every loan we did for the first few years.
 That is how involved I was.
 That involvement taught me how the business actually works.
 Shortcuts at this stage create problems later.

 Every business owner struggles with hiring at first.
 The fear of losing control is real.
 Here is advice from our first business coach Tony Mayo that I still use today.
 If someone can do the job 80% as well as you, that is ENOUGH.
 They will get better over time.
 Day one, 80% is the target.